 Ideally, you want to let your chili cook over low heat for at least 20-30 minutes or up to an hour.
 At this point it’s not for food safety reasons- everything has been cooked.
 The flavors, however, need some time to mix and meld together.
 No, you don’t need to simmer it all day, but if you have a little extra time to let it cook, I highly recommend it.

 This chili recipe may taste delicious alone, but it’s even better when it’s topped with all of your favorite toppings!
-Of course, what may be a favorite for me may not be a favorite for you, so add what you love and leave what you hate.

-- Corn chips or crushed tortilla chips.
+- corn chips or crushed tortilla chips

-- Sliced jalapeno (pickled or fresh)
+- sliced jalapeño (pickled or fresh)

-What to Serve with Homemade Chili
+What to Serve with Homemade Chili?

 - Substitute the ground beef for ground turkey to cut fat and calories